top of page

 Michael Kellermeyer

-The Very Best Classic Ghost Stories, Part 1. – The 31 Best Victorian Tales (1837 – 1901)
+The Very Best Classic Ghost Stories, Part 1. – 31 of the Best Victorian Tales (1837 – 1901)

 Since I started Oldstyle Tales Press in 2013, we have handled a wide range of speculative fiction sub-genres from the 19th and early 20th centuries: science fiction, murder mysteries, body horror, weird tales, cosmic horror, Jamesian ghost stories, premonition narratives, psychological terror, peril thrillers, and eco-horror among many others.